OpenDSA/OpenDSA/RST/en/Tutorials/debugmethods.rst

 Wolf Fence Debugging
 ~~~~~~~~~~~~~~~~~~~~

 Imagine there is only one wolf in Alaska.
 How would you find it?
-The most
-effective way would be to fence Alaska in half and wait for the wolf to "howl."
+One way would be to fence Alaska in half and wait for the wolf to "howl".
-When you know which half has the wolf split it and again wait.
+When you know which half has the wolf, split that half and again wait.
 Keep repeating until you find the wolf.

 This is the basis of Wolf Fence Debugging.
-Work to find where the bug occurs,
+Work to find where the bug occurs, eliminating areas repeatedly until
-eliminating areas repeatedly until the method and then the line of code causing
+the method and then the line of code causing the problem has been
+found.
-the problem has been found.
-The method is particularly useful when used in
+The method is particularly useful when used in conjunction with
-conjunction with Exceptions as the stack trace can show each line of code called
+Exceptions as the stack trace can show each line of code called
 leading to the actual Exception being thrown.

 Print Debugging vs Source Debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Choosing between source code debugging and print based debugging can be difficult at times.
 There are advantages and disadvantages to each method.
 Generally, print-based debugging can conveniently give you a small amount of targetted information (that is, you know what you want).